5 Yogic Tips To Relieve Stress, Increase Creativity, And Overcome Obstacles

 Stress is caused by our mind being on overdrive.
 It is often because of grief, worry, anxiety and/or anger about a real-life situation.
 It can also be our perception of fear, emotions or our memories.
 The mind itself is in a cycle of natural ups and downs and sometimes illness.

-These are the five yogic tips that are offered from the mystic wisdom of the Siddha Sages.
+Here are five yogic tips from the mystic wisdom of the Siddha Sages.

 1. Harnessing breath, glide the mind.

 Understand that breath is the only real belonging we have, while alive.
 Breath is a key influence behind the mind that produces optimal thoughts.
 If breath is utilized as a prayer to connect to Source, the outcome is a mind that is pristine, calm and in harmony.
 Slowing down the breath enables our mind to slip out of stress.

 - Inhale from the root chakra (from the perineum) and retain breath.
 Think of Source/ God/ Void and surrender the mind in its intent and the thoughts of stress.

 - Retain the breath for as long as you can, allowing all thought, good and bad to disappear in the void.

 - Breathe out slowly with the affirmation "I am."

 - Follow this cycle of breath for however long possible or even all the time- as this yogi breath awakens our highest wisdom while creating the core space of tranquility, harmony, fearlessness and clarity of the mind.